(Last Updated on : 09/01/2019)

 ) to create this state.
 All the districts of Andhra Pradesh with their diverse backgrounds reverberates the spirit of Andhra Pradesh.

-lying in the western part of Andhra Pradesh is the largest district covering an area of 19,130 sq km.
+lying in the western part of the state is one of the largest districts of Andhra Pradesh covering an area of 19,130 square km and is the 7th largest district in India.
 Puttaparthi

 , Alur, Gooty and Lepakshi are major tourist spots in this district.
 The town of Dharmavaram is renowned for its silk sarees